scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 correlation and variance: :math:`\Sigma = DRD`, where :math:`R` is the correlation matrix and :math:`D` is a diagonal matrix of variances :math:`D_{jj} =
 \sigma_j^2` for the :math:`j`-th effect.

 b.
-Likelihood

-The likelihood function can be expressed as
+Likelihood: The likelihood function can be expressed as

 .. math::
    :type: eqnarray